djiwandou-p/sefc-revou/README.md

-# sefc-revou
+# SEFC-RevoU
-repository for software engineering fundamental course revou
+repository for software engineering fundamental course RevoU

 ## Day 1:
 * /0-js-css-html: example to show the difference between html, css, js and some JS key features (on slide)